ferhathaskaya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1

+**Investigating the Range as a Function of the Angle of Projection**

-Let's break it down step by step and implement a simulation to visualize how the range depends on the angle of projection.
+Implementation of a simulation to visualize how the range depends on the angle of projection.

 ---